Check your MyStudyAbroad (MySA) account) for information on entry requirements, program dates, and travel arrangements specific to your program.

 You will go through a security checkpoint at your departure airport and could be subject to additional security screening along your journey.
 The Transportation Security Administration (TSA) website provides up to date information regarding air travel and approved items to carry on a flight, including things like liquids and electronics.
 Knowledge of travel regulations will prepare you for the security checks at the airport.
 Be sure to review travel regulations for anywhere you travel.

 Checking In for Your Flight

-- Many airlines have a deadline for passengers to check-in before each flight.
-Check-in deadlines are usually between 60 to 30 minutes before boarding, and you are often not able to check in after those times (meaning you cannot go on your flight).
+Many airlines have a deadline for passengers to check-in before each flight.
+Check-in deadlines are usually between 30-60 minutes before boarding.
+You may not be able to check in after those times (meaning you cannot go on your flight).